sylt-lang/sylt-lang/DESIGNDOC.md

 ## The syntax by example

 We choose to include programs here.
-They should be valid in Sylt programs if all goes to plan.
+They should be valid Sylt programs if all goes to plan.

 ```sylt